building-envelope-data/metabase/README.md

    versions of the NuGet packages. `./backend/dotnet-tools.json` define the version of local tools.
 1. Enter a shell in a backend container with `make shell SERVICE=backend`.
-1. Check for outdated NuGet packages with `make outdated-packages`.
+1. Check for outdated NuGet packages of `Metabase.csproj` with `make outdated-packages`.
+1. Update the NuGet packages with `make update-packages`.
+1. Update the the local tools of `dotnet-tools.json` with `make update-tools`.
 1. Exit the shell and check the changes for example with `git diff`.
 1. Update the containers, in development with `make down build up`.
 1. Enter a shell in a backend container with `make shell SERVICE=backend` and